 Convention Paper 7649 (Purchase now)P26-6 A Digital Reverberator Modeled after the Scattering of Acoustic Waves by Trees in a Forest

 A digital reverberator modeled after the scattering of acoustic waves among trees in an idealized forest is presented.
 Termed "treeverb," the technique simulates forest acoustics using a network of digital waveguides, with bi-directional delay lines connecting trees represented by multi-port scattering junctions.
 The reverberator is designed by selecting tree locations and diameters, with waveguide delays determined by inter-tree distances, and scattering filters fixed according to tree-to-tree angles and trunk diameters.
 The scattering is modeled as that of plane waves normally incident on a rigid cylinder, and a simple low-order scattering filter is presented and shown to closely approximate the theoretical scattering.
 Small forests are seen to yield dense, gated reverb-like impulse responses.

 Sunday, October 5, 5:00 pm — 6:45 pm

 T20 - Radio Frequency Interference and Audio Systems

-, Audio Systems Group, Inc.
+, Audio Systems Group, Inc. Abstract:

 This tutorial begins by identifying and discussing the fundamental mechanisms that couple RF into audio systems and allow it to be detected.
 Attention is then given to design techniques for both equipment and systems that avoid these problems and methods of fixing problems with existing equipment and systems that have been poorly designed or built.